yuvallanger/strife-plot/article.md

 Introduction
 ------------

-Quorum sensing is the ability of bacteria to sense their own concentration.
+Quorum sensing (QS) is the ability of bacteria to sense their own concentration.
+A QS system is made of a signal and a signal specific receptor which regulates the expression of QS sensitive genes.
+Each bacteria continuously produce the QS chemical signal and export it outside the cell.
-When in small numbers, quorum sensing receptors are not activated, but when a critical threshold is achieved, these receptors cause production of "public goods", extracellular products, e.g. surfactants which add motility, scavenging materials such as siderophores, hydrolases that tear down otherwise unreachable [weird wording] nutritious polymers, which benefit each bacteria only when large enough numbers of neighboring bacteria produce them as well.
+When enough bacteria produce enough signal and the receptor’s threshold is reached, various genes critical to a critical threshold is achieved, these receptors cause production of "public goods", extracellular products, e.g. surfactants which add motility, scavenging materials such as siderophores, hydrolases that tear down otherwise unreachable [weird wording] nutritious polymers, which benefit each bacteria only when large enough numbers of neighboing bacteria produce them as well.

 [//]: # (What about the lingua franca of quorum sensing?)